 Pain is one of the most direct and simple ways to understand something is wrong in your body.
 Its consequences and effects seem as varied as the number of stars in the night sky.
 Pain is often categorized as aching, stabbing, throbbing, steady, or pinching, but medically is divided into acute, and chronic pain.

-Opiates have too often been the apparently "easy" solution when pain becomes a serious problem.
-But the epidemic of addiction that's ravaged America has finally led most doctors and patients to seek safer alternatives.
 CBD offers a healthier, and natural alternative to traditional pain treatments.
 Unlike THC, which also offers significant analgesic properties, CBD which binds with the many CB1 and CB2 receptors throughout the body has been found to bring significant relief for a variety of pain symptoms.
 A study on neuropathic pain found that CBD was the only cannabinoid that reacted with a receptor that directly related to neuropathic pain.
 Another more recent study found that CBD topicals could be an effective preventative and protective measure against Osteoarthritis progression.

 Inflammation is another way your body protects itself and alerts you something is wrong.
 Symptoms range from redness and pain to swelling and stiffness, and more.
 From sports to work to simple daily wear and tear, our bodies take a beating.
 Sometimes this inflammation if left untreated can turn to disease.

 In studies done as far back as 2000, CBD has been found to exhibit a wide range of anti-inflammatory properties, including aiding with collagen-induced arthritis, meningitis, colitis, among many others.
 It was also found that CBD-enriched ointments had a marked effect on skin inflammation from various conditions.

 That pounding heart, the sweaty palms, the feeling of being closed in and trapped, with thoughts racing around like a NASCAR competition.
 If you’ve ever felt these things on a regular basis, you know full well what it is like to live with anxiety.
 The Anxiety and Depression Association of America found that over 18% of the adult population in the US suffer from some sort of anxiety disorder.
 CBD has become a more and more frequently referenced treatment option when patients seek out alternatives to prescription medications.